roywright/HouseMC/README.md

 Files:
 * `HouseMD.ipynb` is a Jupyter/IPython notebook with the code and some sample results.
 * `HouseMD.py` is essentially the same code, but meant to be run at the command line.
-* `filenames.txt` is a list of filenames for episode transcripts, which are available at the link above.
+* `filenames.txt` contains a list that is needed to run each of the other files.